marieo31/Project_Wine/README.md

 - Display all plots and findings in a web page

 ### Plots
-- Correlation between score and price
+- Correlation between score and price (Khantapob)
-- Correlation between score and rating
+- Correlation between score and rating (Khantapob)
 - Correlation between score and region
 - Correlation between score and country
 - Sentiment analysis of description as correlated with score